-Sasha is the Co-Founder of 60 Decibels, a tech-enabled social impact measurement and customer intelligence company spun out of Acumen that makes it easy for companies and organizations to listen to the people who matter most.
-Its proprietary approach, Lean DataSM, brings customer-centricity, speed and responsiveness to impact measurement.
+Sasha is the Co-Founder and CEO of 60 Decibels, a tech-enabled social impact measurement and customer intelligence company spun out of Acumen that makes it easy for companies and organizations to listen to the people who matter most.
+Its proprietary approach, Lean Data, brings customer-centricity, speed and responsiveness to impact measurement.

 Sasha is also a noted speaker and blogger on generosity, philanthropy and social change, the author of the Manifesto for Nonprofit CEOs, and the creator of Generosity Day.
 His talks have been featured prominently on TED.com, the DO Lectures, SOCAP and other major conferences; he has been recognized as an Innovation Agent by Fast Company magazine; and he has been a contributor to Harvard Business Review, Stanford Social Innovation Review and other leading publications.
 Sasha also serves on the Executive Committee of the Aspen Network of Development Entrepreneurs.